-- Using Power Query we can pivot and un-pivot columns to manipulate the data as per requirement.
+- Using Power Query in excel we can pivot and un-pivot columns to manipulate the data as per requirement.

 This has been a guide to Power BI Pivot Table.
 Here we discuss how to create a pivot table in power bi.
 We also learn how to pivot and un-pivot columns using a power query along with examples.
 You may learn more about Power BI from the following articles –